 Explore the east on a rainy day

-Get creative at Busy Bee Ceramics in Monaghan.
+Get creative at Busy Bee Ceramics in the picturesque village of Glaslough, Monaghan.
 With classes available for all age groups, you can learn to ‘throw a pot’ and decorate your own pottery.
 Your creation is fired up in a kiln, and you can also buy some of the professional pottery pieces on display.
 Pre-booking is essential with lots of choice including one-to-one workshops, pottery for hen parties, and school tours.

 A rainy day is the perfect opportunity to pour over all kinds of weird and wonderful exhibits at the National Museum of Ireland, Natural History.
 Affectionately known as the ‘Dead Zoo’, study the Irish Fauna and Mammals of the World exhibitions.
 It’s a fantastic place to take the kids for an afternoon.
 There is some construction work happening at present, so make sure to check before you visit.

 The Irish Peatland Conservation Council runs the Bog of Allen Nature Centre, and it’s one of the country’s ever-dwindling peatlands.
 Over 80 percent of the wild boglands have been lost forever and this interesting centre in Kildare gives you the chance to learn how important it is to protect the remaining peat.
 Wander through the exhibitions on a self-guided tour and after, pick up an eco-friendly souvenir from the gift shop.

 Discover Kilkenny’s history at the Medieval Mile Museum.
 Listen as knowledgeable guides regale you with tales of days gone by, learn the history of famous religious relics, and bring the kids on the epic Lego Hunt.
 After, go on a walking tour of the Medieval Mile along the Marble City’s winding streets, treading in the footsteps of ancient Tudor merchants.